 Drawbacks of Evaporative Coolers

 Evaporative coolers should not be used in humid climates because they add humidity to the air in your home.
-Also, they cool your house down to a higher temperature than an air conditioner would, and they require simple maintenance about once a month.
-If the cooler is installed on the roof, there is some roof deterioration caused by routine maintenance trips.
+Also, they do not cool your house down as low as an air conditioner would, and they require simple maintenance about once a month.
+If the evaporative cooler is installed on the roof, there is some roof deterioration caused by routine maintenance trips.
 A sunlit rooftop cooler will be about 1°F less effective than a shaded cooler.
 Rooftop maintenance also requires using a ladder, which may be an inconvenience.

 By their nature, evaporative coolers also continually use water.
 In areas with limited water supplies, homeowners may be concerned about the water-use impact of adding an evaporative cooler.